proxior/lan-wifi-interception-standard/README.md

 # clonenew
 This is program for clone websites <br />

  Download the programm and paste folder clonenew in to /var/www/ <br />
+ After install the ngrok in same folder <br>
+ Install ngrok from here https://ngrok.com/ <br>
  Run th script and clone any website <br />

 This program have  <br />